top of page

 32725 Sibley Road Romulus MI United States 48174

-Farm Stand Hours: Saturday 10AM-4 PM, Sunday 12PM-4PM; by appointment only at all other times
+Farm Stand Hours (unless noted below): Saturday 10AM-4 PM, Sunday 12PM-4PM; by appointment only at all other times

-Although we usually work remotely for our jobs, just because we are home does not mean we are available.
-If we are in meetings we can't come out to attend to customers.
+We usually work remotely for our jobs, and often are not available even if we are home.
 Please make an appointment ahead of time if you would like service outside of our drop-in hours.

 Contact